nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <span class="info box">:memo: To simplify the sequence diagram, some method calls have been omitted as they are
 irrelevant to the loading of `workouts.txt` or they do not add significant value to the diagram.</span>

-<span class="info box">:memo: Due to the limitations of PlantUML and that I want to show the construction activation
+<span class="info box">:memo: Due to the limitations of PlantUML and in order to show the construction activation
-bar of `WerkIt`, I have to show the `Main` object.
+bar of `WerkIt`, the `Main` object needs to be shown in the sequence diagram.
 Apologies for the inconvenience caused.</span>

 <span class="info box">:memo: The procedures for reading and loading the data for exericse, plan, and schedule data sets are
 largely similar to the above sequence diagram.</span>